 We drove to Çesme Setur Marina and I started getting Thetis ready for departure.
 There were racing crews all over milling around very exited just like children.
 It is wonderful to see grown ups so exited and having so much fun.
 The air was full of joy, not competition.
 These people were out for the love of the sport and to have a good time, who will win was secondary.
-When all was ready with Thetis Turgut helped me cast off and dock at the re-fueling dock, a dicey maneuver.
+When all was ready with Thetis Turgut helped me cast off and then dock at the re-fueling dock, a dicey maneuver.
 I got 60 L of Diesel fuel and departed Çesme at 1300.
 New Life, being larger and faster, would be overtaking Thetis.
 First I had to negotiate all the sail boats practicing their tacks and jibes for the races, then to navigate the narrow passage between the reefs of Top Burnu and Uç Burunlar.
 Fortunately our previous tracks were recorded in the GPS/Plotter and guided me.
 After about 4 M of motoring we were clear of all these obstacles and well into the Chios Channel.
 The wind was 10-14 knots NE which made sailing possible.
 I lowered the tent and raised the mainsail.
 I should at that time had removed the reef from the sail but I was too lazy to do so and I just opened all of the genoa.
 We sailed for a while.
 Soon I could see New Life also sailing behind Thetis.
 Soon she overtook us and the wind went down to 6 knots.
 The sail had lasted only an hour.
 The rest of the way was either sailing slowly or motor-sailing.

 We arrived in Kirkdilim Liman [38° 08.6' N 26° 33.8' E], way after New Life, at 1940.
 The distance we had covered was 31.2 M. By that time the wind had backed W to 10-13 knots.
 I anchored W of New Life and backed up to her to raft.
 Turgut had a new throwing line which he threw to me while Seref secured the line I gave him.
 Thetis was now under anchor and rafted next to New Life.